Bendigo dentists and dental staff understand the importance of maintaining the highest standards of cleanliness and infection control.

 We use disposable materials wherever possible.
 Our dentists and staff use disposable masks and gloves and dispose of them, in-between patients.

 We use disposable sleeves on most of our equipment to prevent cross-contamination.
 After each patient, we remove the disposable sleeves and wipe the equipment with appropriate chemicals.
 The staff send used instruments to the sterilisation room for sterilising.

 Before procedures, our staff place barrier sleeves or covers on instruments that we can’t sterilise.
 After finishing procedures, we remove the sleeves or coverings and wipe the instruments thoroughly with detergent or an enzymatic agent.
 This is done in accordance with the Dental Board of Australia and the Australian Dental Association infection control standards.
 In the sterilising room, we wash the instruments with detergent or an enzymatic agent.
 We then place them in an ultrasonic bath to remove invisible dirt.

-Sterilising procedure – Dental
+Sterilising procedure at Bendigo Dental Practice

 The staff then wash the instruments with clean running water.
 After this, they wipe and bag them up and put them in the autoclave.
 An autoclave is a pressure chamber that uses high temperature and high-pressure steam to sterilise the equipment.